-G. ANNUAL EXPENSES

-G0 Please provide the URL of your institution's net price calculator: Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+G. ANNUAL EXPENSES G0 Please provide the URL of your institution's net price calculator: Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution.
+Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available: G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).
+First-Year Undergraduates PRIVATE INSTITUTIONS Tuition: PUBLIC INSTITUTIONS Tuition: In-district Tuition: In-state (out-of-district): Tuition: Out-of-state: Tuition: Non-resident alien OR ALL INSTITUTIONS Required Fees Room and Board (on-campus): Room Only (on-campus): Board Only (on-campus meal plan): Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+G4 Do tuition and fees vary by undergraduate instructional program?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G5 Provide the estimated expenses for a typical full-time undergraduate student: Commuters Commuters Residents (living at home) (not living at home) Books and supplies: Room only: Roard only

-G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS

-Tuition:

-PUBLIC INSTITUTIONS

-Tuition: In-district \$8,328 \$8,328

-Tuition: In-state (out-of-district): \$16,656 \$16,656

-Tuition: Out-of-state: \$16,656 \$16,656

-Tuition: Non-resident alien

-FOR ALL INSTITUTIONS \$2,740 \$2,740

-Required Fees

-Room and Board (on-campus): \$6,050 \$6,050
+Room and board total

-Room Only (on-campus):

-Board Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your conseparate tuition and room and board fees): Other: G2 Number of credits full-time tuition.
-Niveshay of anadita way tayon a student any take for the atotal Minimum Maximum Number of credits per term a student can take for the stated full-time tuition.
-12 24 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х
+Transportation: